Interview Question: What Will You Miss Most About Your Last Job?

 Be ready for follow-up questions like, "You mentioned that you enjoyed analyzing processes and modifying them, can you give me an example of how you did that?"
 In this case, your response should include a brief description of the situation and action you took and any positive outcomes that came as a result.

 For example, you might say: "We hold an annual fundraiser for major donors.
-Two years ago, I surveyed participants afterwards and noticed that individuals who had the opportunity to interact with key researchers provided more favorable reviews of the event and made larger contributions.
+Two years ago, I surveyed participants afterward and noticed that individuals who had the opportunity to interact with key researchers provided more favorable reviews of the event and made larger contributions.
 The following year, I contacted donors in advance of the fundraiser to assess their greatest interests in our research and recruited relevant researchers to network with them as part of the event.
 Feedback after last year's event was more uniformly favorable, and donations were up by fifteen percent."